 May in this part of Poland is usually warm and dry, although the odd shower is likely.
 Early morning walks in the depths of the forest can be quite cold.
 Breakfast will normally be taken at about 7am.
 Our walks are usually short, less than a mile, although a longer walk will be taken as we saunter out into the middle of the marshes whilst at Biebrza.
 This region is mostly flat, with no significant uphill walks.

 ACCOMMODATION AND FOOD

-Full-board accommodation is provided, with three nights at the Zubrowka Best Western, Bialowieza, and four nights at the Dwor Dobarz Lodge in the Biebrza Marshes.
-Both hotels are of a good standard and all rooms are en suite.
+Full-board accommodation is provided, with one night at the Poleczki Hotel, Warsaw, three nights at the Zubrowka Best Western, Bialowieza, and four nights at the Dwor Dobarz Lodge in the Biebrza Marshes.
+All hotels are of a good standard and all rooms are en suite.

 PRICE INCLUDES …..

-All birdwatching excursions with expert leader, full-board accommodation (starting with dinner on 12th, ending with breakfast on 19th), soft drinks at meal times, bottled water throughout, transport throughout by minibus, reserve entrance fees, guided visit to the ‘strict reserve’ in Bialowieza and international flights.
+All birdwatching excursions with Bird Holidays leader, full-board accommodation (starting with dinner on 10th, ending with breakfast on 18th), soft drinks at meal times, bottled water throughout, transport by minibus, reserve entrance fees, guided visit to the ‘strict reserve’ in Bialowieza and international flights.

 WHAT IS NOT INCLUDED